 Continuing Education at Kennesaw State University is one of the largest continuing education programs in the country.
-Offering more than 2,700 non-degree professional development and personal enrichment classes and serving more than 20,000 registrants annually, the program offers a unique opportunity to acquire new skills or enhance existing ones in a multitude of different areas.
+Offering more than 2,700 non-degree professional development and personal enrichment classes and serving more than 22,000 registrants annually, the program offers a unique opportunity to acquire new skills or enhance existing ones in a multitude of different areas.

-Certificate programs are available in diverse disciplines including finance, management, technology, computer forensics, healthcare, paralegal, human resources, hospitality, and real estate.
-A robust Languages Program features training in 8 different foreign languages as well as English as a Second Language (ESL) classes in six levels of expertise.
+Certificate programs are available in diverse disciplines including management, technology, healthcare, paralegal, human resources, hospitality, and event and meeting planning.
+A robust Languages Program features training in 7 different foreign languages as well as English as a Second Language (ESL) classes in six levels of expertise.
 Training may also be customized to meet the needs of business and industry, and may be taught at the KSU Center or on site.
 All customized training is designed to provide immediate, practical, and long-term application of new knowledge and techniques that increase productivity and job satisfaction.
 For those who enjoy the flexibility of online learning, more than 120 classes are offered in either start-anytime formats, or with specific begin and end dates.